seltzer1717/just-maven-clojurescript-archetype/README.md

     (System/exit 0))

 ```
-- This Clojure script file is designed to be generic and, as such, includes the last section which just executes Clojure after executing the ClojureScript REPL.
+- This Clojure script file is designed to be generic and, as such, includes the last section which just executes Clojure after executing the ClojureScript REPL if cljs.main was called with the main option of `--repl `.
 - The compile.clj script file is exactly the same as the cljs.clj file except that it doesn't check for REPL exection.
 ## Let's Look at the `pom.xml` File
 ```